Winter Olympics Update: Olympic champ praises Sochi bobsleigh track

 Sochi to capitalize on London 2012 experience

-“There’s a fantastic opportunity at the moment for Britain and Russia to work together – two nations that both take sports very seriously,” Robertson explained.
+The most recent Olympic host city – London – is now calculating the benefits of the Summer Games in the UK.The country's Sports Minister, Hugh Robertson, met his Russian counterpart Vitaly Mutko in Moscow and assured him that Great Britain's Olympic expertise is now at Russia's full disposal.“There’s a fantastic opportunity at the moment for Britain and Russia to work together – two nations that both take sports very seriously,” Robertson explained.
 “You [Russia] have got a very exiting sporting future head of you.
 You have teams that have done very well in both Paralympics and the Olympics.
 We’ve got a lot in common.”

-“What’s really good is that there’s a very strong Paralympic sport movement in Russia,” he stressed.
+Running parallel to the Olympic Games is of course the Paralympics, with accessibility for fans and competitors high on the agenda.The British capital held the most successful Paralympic Games of all time and their accessibility manager, Mark Todd, hopes London's lessons will be transferred to the Black Sea resort of Sochi.“What’s really good is that there’s a very strong Paralympic sport movement in Russia,” he stressed.
 “Unfortunately, Russia beat Great Britain in the medals table at the Paralympic games… I think it’s very important – in a country, which has a very good Paralympic team, for people to suddenly be more interested and I think the great legacy of Paralympic winter sports will be very helpful in this.”

 Investing into future champions